dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/redshift.md

 - `cluster` - hint is a Redshift term for table distribution.
 Applying it to a column makes it the "DISTKEY," affecting query and join performance.
 Check the following [documentation](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-best-dist-key.html) for more info.
 - `sort` - creates SORTKEY to order rows on disk physically.
 It is used to improve a query and join speed in Redshift, please read the [sort key docs](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-sort-key.html) to learn more.

-## Additional destination options
-### dbt support
+## Staging support

-- This destination [integrates with dbt](../transformations/dbt) via [dbt-redshift](https://github.com/dbt-labs/dbt-redshift).
-Credentials and timeout settings are shared automatically with `dbt`.

-### Syncing of `dlt` state
-- This destination fully supports [dlt state sync.](../../general-usage/state#syncing-state-with-destination)

-## Supported loader file formats

-Supported loader file formats for Redshift are `sql` and `insert_values` (default).
-When using a staging location, Redshift supports `parquet` and `jsonl`.

-## Redshift and staging on s3

 Redshift supports s3 as a file staging destination.
 DLT will upload files in the parquet format to s3 and ask redshift to copy their data directly into the db.
 Please refere to the [S3 documentation](./filesystem.md#aws-s3) to learn how to set up your s3 bucket with the bucket_url and credentials.
-The dlt Redshift loader will use the aws credentials provided for s3 to access the s3 bucket if not specified otherwise (see config options below).
-Alternavitely to parquet files, you can also specify jsonl as the staging file format.
-For this set the `loader_file_format` argument of the `run` command of the pipeline to `jsonl`.å
+The `dlt`` Redshift loader will use the aws credentials provided for s3 to access the s3 bucket if not specified otherwise (see config options below).
+Alternatively to parquet files, you can also specify jsonl as the staging file format.
+For this set the `loader_file_format` argument of the `run` command of the pipeline to `jsonl`.

 ### Authentication iam Role

 If you would like to load from s3 without forwarding the aws staging credentials but authorize with an iam role connected to Redshift, follow the [Redshift documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/authorizing-redshift-service.html) to create a role with access to s3 linked to your redshift cluster and change your destination settings to use the iam role:

 ```toml
 [destination]